 Get a Free Consultation with a Miami Attorney for Injuries on Defective or Broken Stairs

 Injuries from falling down a flight of stairs can be serious.
 Broken bones can take weeks or months to heal, limiting your ability to work and generating unforeseen medical expenses.
 More severe injuries, such as damage to the spinal cord or a traumatic brain injury, can have adverse effects on the rest of your life.
-At The Law Offices of Prosper Shaked, we will diligently fight to hold the proper party responsible for your injuries and get you the compensation you deserve.
+At Prosper Shaked Accident Injury Attorneys PA, we will diligently fight to hold the proper party responsible for your injuries and get you the compensation you deserve.
 Miami attorney Prosper Shaked has represented hundreds of area residents who have been injured through no fault of their own.
 Put that experience to use for your case; call (305) 694-2676 to schedule a free and private consultation.